 Here’s a brief overview of the different kinds of Guides you can create on Instagram.

 This is the idea that Instagram Guides was born for: sharing excellent locations.
-These Guides are geography-focused and generally center around some kind of theme.
+These Guides are geography-focused and generally center around some theme.

 When you click on Places, you can see recommended places within your vicinity and beyond.
 When you choose any location, you will see people’s photos with tags to this location.